 Kleinarl: Start next to the top station of the Champion Shuttle

 The ascent tracks are open during the operating hours of the Shuttleberg, outside these times the general closure of the slopes applies.
 Due to the snow situation and the traffic on the slopes it may be necessary to block the ski tour or to limit it to the morning hours from 8.30 a.m. to 10 a.m.
-If the ski touring tracks are not open, you will find information about that in our News.
+If the ski touring tracks are not open, you will find information about that here.

 The Chill House below the Jib Park is the freestyle scene’s meeting point.
 The light-flooded, two-storey building is equipped with a boulder wall, a skate mini ramp and several chill-out areas where you can watch freeski and snowboard videos or enjoy a snack.

 When the weather is sunny, numerous sofas and picnic tables invite you to relax outside with a great view of the Jib Park.

 Every friday the Rad Day takes place at the Absolut Park.
 You can work on new freestyle tricks together with a coach.
 During your lunch break, you will enjoy a gourmet burger lunch in the Frauenalm before recording your progress with a follow cam and drone in the afternoon.
 Of course, you get the videos — to post, share and take home with you.